MagicalBrain/My-note./显扬科技/KUKA库卡机器人/Kuka机器人的使用中遇到的问题.md

 My purpose is to use a computer as the client and I want the robot as the server.
 When the computer sends data to the robot, $FLAG[15]=TRUE, and then the robot will return data to the computer.
 If anyone can help me, I would be very grateful.

+@Micahstuh：
+Does it wait at that line for a long time during this process, or does it immediately put the robot out of run mode when it hits the WAIT FOR statement?
+I am thinking what's stopping your robot might actually be in the submit interpreter or an interrupt somewhere.
+Also, Welcome to StackOverflow John!

+Thank you.
+First, the variable $OUT[14] is FALSE before I put the program in the run mode.
+Then I choose the program and start to run it.
+When it hits the WAIT FOR statement, it will not put robot out of run  mode and will wait for $OUT[14]==TRUE until I set $OUT[14]=TRUE, but it tells me I need to press the start button after I set $OUT[14]=TRUE.
+I don't know whether this situation is normal?

+Can you tell me how to make the robot wait for a signal(such as $OUT[14]) and then start again without pressing the start button.